AlexGalhardo/Galhardo-APP-1.0/README.md

 - I created this program in my spare time to help in my commercial projects and also to learn and practice:
      - NodeJS basics
      - Express basics
-     - Payment API REST
+     - Payment APIs RESTs
      - MVC
      - How to document a software
      - Tests
-     - Simple CRUDs
+     - CRUDs
      - And so on.
 - The program is under development.
 I will be refactoring it over the years during my professional career as I develop my programming skills.